aseedb/CryoVesNet-Manuscript/manuscript.md

 ---
-title: Deep-learning based automatic segmentation of vesicles in cryo-electron tomograms
+title: 'CryoVesNet: A Dedicated Framework for Synaptic Vesicle Analysis in Cryo-Tomograms'
 keywords:
 - synapse
 - cryo-electron tomography